kiegroup/kie-server-optaplanner-task-assignment/README.md

 # KIE Server OptaPlanner Task Assignment
-An example of assigning tasks on Kie Server using OptaPlanner.
+An example of assigning tasks on KIE Server using OptaPlanner.

 Developing Drools and jBPM
 ==========================